 \section{Comparison of Modern Middlwares}

 We compare the five introduced middlewares, \ac{ROS 2}, AUTOSAR \ac{AP}, FastDDS, \ac{SOME/IP} and Zenoh in \cref{tab:middleware-comparison} and \cref{tab:middleware-performance} from an automotive perspective.
-In \cref{tab:middleware-comparison} each column contains information about a single middleware and they are sorted according to our \commid\ and \soamid\ classification.
+In \cref{tab:middleware-comparison} each column contains information about a single middleware and is sorted according to our \commid\ and \soamid\ classification.
 The middlewares were assessed based on non-technical and technical criteria, reflecting their design purposes, adoption in the community, \commpats, real-time capabilities, and other significant features. \cref{tab:middleware-performance} presents an overview over middleware communication performance.
 Due to high study-to-study variance between experimental setups, hardware compute performance, network performance, measurement accuracy, and overall methodology, only conclusions from the literature are presented.
 Performance measurements are strongly dependent on these factors and cannot be directly compared across studies \cite{beyer_reliable_2019}.